 Research Associate Cameron Joseph contributed to this article.

-This article appears in the Oct.
-24, 2009, edition of National Journal.
+This article appears in the October 24, 2009, edition of National Journal Magazine Contents.